I’m writing down some of the things I’ve picked up when I started to learn about Node, Express, and Mongo. Here are all the posts in the series:

-Not only is there a plethora of testing framework to choose from, equally many test runners that can run them, mocking frameworks but also separate assertion frameworks.
-This is not news to me (I love ShouldFluent when writing C# for example) and makes for a very customisable experience.
+Not only is there a plethora of testing frameworks to choose from, equally many test runners that can run them, mocking frameworks but also separate assertion frameworks.
+This is not news to me (I love ShouldFluent when writing C#, for example) and makes for a very customizable experience.

 npm install should